nguiard/archlinux-orange-pi-zero/README.md

 # Arch Linux on OrangePi Zero

-A base working SD card image for installing Arch Linux on an OrangePi Zero.
+Here is a working SD card image for installing Arch Linux on an OrangePi Zero.
 It basically follows [this excellent build guide][build-guide] but can save you a lot of time if you just want to get an image up an running, especially with getting the ethernet support to work.

 The image is located [here][image].